nktnet1/pragmatic-dnd-multiselect/README.md

 <br />

-Alternatively, you can build and preview with vite, use the command
+Alternatively, to build and preview with vite, use the commands

 ```
 pnpm build